mohd-amaan1/QuickStay/README.md

 ---

 ### 🏆 **Built with Passion, Shared with the Community**
 *"Travel should be easy.
-Booking should be effortless."* – QuickStay Team
+Booking should be effortless."*